-Whenever a call is made to requests.() you are doing two major things.
-First, you are constructing a Request object which will be sent of to a server to request or query some resource.
+Whenever a call is made to requests.get () and friends you are doing two major things.
+First, you are constructing a Request object which will be sent off to a server to request or query some resource.
 Second, a Response object is generated once requests gets a response back from the server.
-The response object contains all of the information returned by the server and also contains the Request object you created originally.
+The Response object contains all of the information returned by the server and also contains the Request object you created originally.
 Here is a simple request to get some very important information from Wikipedia's servers:

-'''

-r = requests.qet('http://en.wikipedia.org/wiki/Monty_Python')
+r = requests.get('http://en.wikipedia.org/wiki/Monty_Python')

-'''